Mark

 This consistency can help golfers to better refine their skills and improve their performance.

-Furthermore, artificial putting green grass requires less maintenance and can be used year-round, providing golfers with a reliable and convenient practice surface.
+Also, artificial putting green grass requires less maintenance and can be used year-round, providing golfers with a reliable and convenient practice surface.

 The budget is one of the most important factors to consider when choosing artificial putting green grass.